Communication-Efficient Federated Learning With Data and Client Heterogeneity: INTRODUCTION

+We validate our algorithm experimentally in the rigorous LEAF benchmark~\citep{caldas2018leaf}, on a range of standard tasks.
+We show that QuAFL can compress updates by more than $3\times$ without significant loss of convergence, and can even withstand a large fraction of ``slow'' clients submitting infrequent or even no updates, also in non-i.i.d. data settings.
+Moreover, in settings where client computation speeds are heterogenous, QuAFL provides end-to-end speedup in terms of iteration times, since the server can progress without waiting for all clients to complete their local computation, and is also competitive with asynchronous FL approaches such as FedBuff~\citep{FedBuff}.

-There has already been significant research into communication-compression for variants of federated averaging~\cite{philippenko2020bidirectional, reisizadeh2020fedpaq, jin2020stochastic, haddadpour2021federated, avdiukhinbi}.
-However, virtually all of this work considers \emph{synchronous} iterations.
-Specifically,~\cite{reisizadeh2020fedpaq} introduced FedPAQ, a variant of FedAvg which supports quantized communication via standard compressors, and provides strong convergence bounds, under the strong assumption of i.i.d. client data.
-Jin et al.~\cite{jin2020stochastic} examines the viability of a variant of the signSGD quantizer~\cite{seide2014sgd1bit, karimireddy2019error} in the context of FedAvg, providing convergence guarantees; however, the rate guarantees have a polynomial dependence in the \emph{model dimension} $d$, rendering them less practically meaningful.
-Haddadpour et al.~\cite{haddadpour2021federated} proposed FedCOM, a family of federated optimization algorithms which support communication-compression and come with convergence rates; yet, we note that, in order to prove convergence in the challenging heterogeneous-data setting, this reference requires non-trivial technical assumptions on the quantized gradients~\cite[Assumption 5]{haddadpour2021federated}.
-Chen et al.~\cite{chen2021communication} also considered update compression, but under convex losses, coupled with a rather strong second-moment bound assumption on the gradients.
-Finally, Jhunjhunwala et al.~\cite{jhunjhunwala2021adaptive} examine adapting the degree of compression during the execution, proving convergence bounds for their scheme, under the non-standard i.i.d. data sampling assumption.
-We observe that each of these references requires at least one non-standard assumptions for providing convergence guarantees for FedAvg under communication compression.
-By contrast, our analysis works for general (non-covex) losses, under a standard non-i.i.d. data distribution, without relying on second-moment bounds on the gradients.
+\paragraph{Related Work.} There has been significant work on communication-compression for FedAvg~\citep{philippenko2020bidirectional, reisizadeh2020fedpaq, jin2020stochastic, haddadpour2021federated}.
+However, virtually all prior work considers \emph{synchronous} iterations. ~\cite{reisizadeh2020fedpaq} introduced a variant of FedAvg which supporting standard compressors, and provides convergence bounds under the assumption of i.i.d. client data.~\cite{jin2020stochastic} examined the signSGD quantizer~\citep{seide2014sgd1bit} for FedAvg, providing convergence guarantees; however, the rates are polynomial in the \emph{model dimension} $d$, rendering them less practically meaningful.~\cite{haddadpour2021federated} proposed a family of algorithms with communication-compression; yet, to prove convergence in the challenging heterogeneous-data setting, they require very strong technical assumptions on quantized gradients~\citep[Assumption 5]{haddadpour2021federated}.~\cite{chen2021communication} also considered update compression, but under convex losses, coupled with a strong second-moment bound assumption on the gradients.
+Finally,~\cite{jhunjhunwala2021adaptive} adapt the degree of compression during the execution, proving convergence only under i.i.d. data sampling. \emph{In sum, all prior work on compression for FedAvg requires at least one non-standard assumption.
+By contrast, our analysis works for non-convex losses, non-i.i.d. data, without second-moment gradient bounds.
+In addition, we support partial client asynchrony.}